cloudconvert/cloudconvert-php/README.md

 This will install ``cloudconvert/cloudconvert-php`` to ``./vendor``, along with other dependencies including ``autoload.php``.

-Install with Phar
+Install manually
 -------------------
-If you don't want to use composer, you can download the .phar release from the "Releases" tab on GitHub.
+If you don't want to use composer, you can download the **cloudconvert-php.phar** release from the [Releases](https://github.com/cloudconvert/cloudconvert-php/releases) tab on GitHub.
+The .phar file is basically a ZIP file which contains all dependencies and can be used as shown here:

 ```php
 <?php